 Kodiak Sciences ("we" or the "Company") is a biopharmaceutical company committed to researching, developing and commercializing transformative therapeutics to treat high prevalence retinal diseases.
 We are focused on bringing new science to the design and manufacture of next generation retinal medicines to prevent and treat the leading causes of blindness globally.
-Our ABC PlatformTM uses molecular engineering to merge the fields of antibody-based and chemistry-based therapies and is at the core of Kodiak's discovery engine.
-Kodiak's lead investigational medicine, tarcocimab tedromer (tarcocimab, KSI-301), is a novel anti-VEGF antibody biopolymer conjugate being developed for the treatment of retinal vascular diseases including diabetic eye disease, the leading cause of blindness in working-age patients in the developed world, and wet age-related macular degeneration, the leading cause of blindness in elderly patients in the developed world.
-The tarcocimab clinical program is designed to assess the product candidate's durability, efficacy and safety in major retinal vascular diseases in parallel, through the GLEAM and GLIMMER studies in diabetic macular edema, the BEACON study in retinal vein occlusion, the GLOW study in non-proliferative diabetic retinopathy and the DAYLIGHT study in wet age-related macular degeneration.
+Our ABC PlatformTM uses molecular engineering to merge the fields of antibody-based and chemistry-based therapies and has been at the core of Kodiak's discovery engine.
+Kodiak's lead investigational medicine, tarcocimab, was a novel anti-VEGF antibody biopolymer conjugate under development for the treatment of retinal vascular diseases including diabetic eye disease, the leading cause of blindness in working-age patients in the developed world, and wet age-related macular degeneration, the leading cause of blindness in elderly patients in the developed world.
+The tarcocimab clinical program was designed to assess the product candidate's durability, efficacy and safety in major retinal vascular diseases in parallel, through the GLEAM and GLIMMER studies in diabetic macular edema, the BEACON study in retinal vein occlusion, the GLOW study in non-proliferative diabetic retinopathy and the DAYLIGHT study in wet age-related macular degeneration.

 Kodiak has leveraged its ABC Platform to build a pipeline of product candidates in various stages of development.
-KSI-501 is our dual inhibitor antibody biopolymer conjugate targeting both VEGF (VEGF-trap) and IL-6 (anti-IL-6 antibody) and is being investigated in a Phase 1 clinical study initially in patients with diabetic macular edema.
-We are expanding our early research pipeline to include ABC Platform based triplet inhibitors for multifactorial diseases.
+KSI-501 is our bispecific investigational medicine targeting two mechanisms implicated in retinal diseases: interleukin-6 ("IL-6") and vascular endothelial growth factor ("VEGF").
+KSI-501 is being investigated in a Phase 1 clinical study, initially in patients with diabetic macular edema, to evaluate the safety, tolerability and bioactivity of KSI-501.
+Kodiak has expanded its early research pipeline of triplet inhibitors that combine small molecules and a biologic to form multi-targeting therapeutics with a high drug to antibody ratio ("DAR") for multifactorial ophthalmic and systemic diseases.